proplot-dev/proplot/README.md

-# SkyPlot
+# ProPlot
 ## Overview

 This library provides helpful and versatile plotting utilities to hasten the process of crafting publication-quality graphics with `matplotlib`.
 I recommend importing the package with
 ```
-import skyplot as plot
+import proplot as plot
 ```
 Most of the features below derive from the **`subplots`** command, inspired by the `pyplot` command of the same name.
 This generates a scaffolding of axes and panels.